 Apple’s Safari browser that ships with macOS Mojave revives support for favicons.
-And thanks to the iOS 12 update, favicons in open tabs are available for the first time on iPhone and iPad.
+And thanks to iOS 12, favicons in open tabs are available on iPhone and iPad for the first time ever.

 Everyone likes favicons

-And as Daring Fireball’s John Gruber put it succinctly, some folks may prefer to see these website icons even if they don’t have a ton of tabs open, simply because they prefer identifying tabs graphically rather than by the text of the page title.
+And as Daring Fireball’s John Gruber put it succinctly, some folks may actually prefer seeing these website icons even if they don’t have a ton of tabs open, simply because it makes more sense to them to identify open tabs graphically rather than by the text of the page title.

-This handy feature requires Safari 12 for iPhone, iPad or iPod touch that ships as part of the iOS 12 software or Safari 12 for Mac that comes with the macOS Mojave update.
+Favicons support requires Safari 12 for iPhone, iPad or iPod touch that ships as part of the iOS 12 software update.
+On macOS, favicons work in Mojave’s Safari 12.

 How to enable favicons in Safari

-Off by default, this feature must be manually toggled on for each device separately.
+Off by default, this feature must be toggled on manually, separately on each device.

 iPhone and iPad

-1) Open the Settings app on your iOS 12 device.
+1) Open the Settings app on your iOS 12 device or newer.

 2) Choose Safari from the list.